sukottokun/documentation/source/_docs/redis.md

 7. Verify Redis is enabled by going to the Dashboard and clicking **Connection Info**.
 If you see the Redis cache connection string, Redis is enabled.

-8. Connect to test that it's working:

-  - For Drupal 7, visit `/admin/config/development/performance/redis` and open **Connection Information**.
+8. Visit `/admin/config/development/performance/redis` and open **Connection Information** to verify the connection.

-  - For Drupal 6, visit  `/admin/settings/performance/cache-backend` and you should see the available backends and their statuses.

 ## Use the Redis Command-Line Client